-- 1. Press the CONFIG button.
+1. Press the CONFIG button.

-- 2. Select Phone Settings.

-- 3. Select Bluetooth.

-- 4. Select Device List.

-- Select the new phone to link to and follow the on-screen prompts.
+- 2. Select Phone Settings or Bluetooth Settings. - 3.
+Select Bluetooth. - 4.
+Select Device List. - Select the new phone to link to and follow the on-screen prompts.

 If delete is selected, the highlighted phone will be deleted.